A supplementation plan is not about taking random products. It's about aligned nutrition, training, and goals.

-Before we begin, define:
+Before you start, define:

 - What is your main goal?